 The DPS expects that a candidate for nomination follows the AAS Code of Ethics and actively promotes AAS core values.

-- Candidates for the Urey Prize must have held a recognized doctorate for not more than 6 years OR must not yet have reached their 37th birthday (whichever is later) at the end of the calendar year of the award.
+Candidates for the Urey Prize must have held a recognized doctorate for not more than 8 years at the end of the calendar year of the award.
 In documented special circumstances, the committee may extend this time limitation by a moderate amount to allow for career breaks.

-- The Urey Prize will consist of a certificate and a citation, accompanied (except for a posthumous recipient) by a cash award, in an amount to be determined by the DPS Committee.
-Under special circumstances, travel expenses in association with the presentation of the prize and/or lecture may also be supportable.
-In the case of a posthumous recipient, there generally will be no cash award, but reasonable travel expenses will be offered for an appropriate survivor to attend the DPS meeting and receive the prize certificate and citation.
+The Urey Prize will consist of a certificate and a citation, accompanied (except for a posthumous recipient) by a cash award, in an amount to be determined by the DPS Committee.

-- The recipient of the Urey Prize, if able, will be invited to present a lecture on a subject of his or her choosing.
+The recipient of the Urey Prize will be invited to present a lecture on a subject of his or her choosing.
 This lecture will normally be given at a DPS meeting, but an alternate venue may be arranged by the recipient and the DPS Committee.
-The recipient will also be invited to publish a written version of the Urey Prize lecture in Icarus.
+The recipient will also be invited to publish a written version of the Urey Prize lecture.